-Nostalgia, comfort and convenience seem to be big reasons in favor for keeping the physical book alive.
-Since the majority of people like their stories in both formats however, we wanted to know for those who reported owning an E-book reader (58%)–What’s your #1 reason?
+Nostalgia, comfort and convenience seem to be big reasons for keeping the physical book alive.
+Since the majority of people like their stories in both formats, however, we asked those who reported owning an E-book reader (58%), "What’s your #1 reason?"

 75% enjoy the convenience of having a device that can comfortably fit in your hand, weigh as little as 8 ounces, and yet carry the equivalent of 1,000 plus books wherever you go.
 The main reason that people avoid E-readers?
 Hint: It’s not because of the extra cost.
 Here’s where the print book can do a little happy dance–“I prefer to read print books” is the winning reason with nearly 40% saying so.